Full speaker biographies will appear here shortly, please check back regularly for updates.

 Jonathan Litchman is a national security veteran with experience as an intelligence officer and as a staff member on the United States Senate Foreign Relations Committee.
 He was also a senior executive at Science Applications International Corporation (SAIC) where he led efforts in software product development and consulted on information operations and strategic planning.
 He most recently led Edelman Public Relations’ Washington, D.C. cybersecurity policy and national security practice.

-President and CEO , Center for Policy on Emerging Technologies
+CEO , Center for Policy on Emerging Technologies

 Nigel Cameron is president of the Center for Policy on Emerging Technologies (C-PET), a nonpartisan Washington, DC, think tank on innovation, policy and the future.
 He has written widely at the interface of technology, business, policy, and values. and publications include Nanoscale (John Wiley, 2007) and Innovation President (Kindle ebook, 2012).
 His next book is focused on the problem of managing exponential change within organizations; working title: New Normal: The Fallacy that Fails the Future.